Peru Travel Advice

 All travellers should be aware of their surroundings at all times and take basic safety precautions.
 You should be wary of bogus taxi drivers operating around the Lima’s Jorge Chavez International Airport and only use official taxis booked prior to your arrival or through the airport.

 Demonstrations do occur frequently and can turn dangerous.
-Members of the military have been known to be killed when these protests turn violent; if you find yourself caught up in a large gathering that could turn into a demonstration, leave as soon as it is safe to do so.
+Members of the military have been known to be killed when these protests turn violent; the overall travel advice for Peru, is that, if you find yourself caught up in a large gathering that could turn into a demonstration, leave as soon as it is safe to do so.

 Relations have improved between Peru and Chile, and Peru holds positive ongoing economic relations with mainly Australia and Pakistan.